Russia's FSB reports 'unprecedented' hacking campaign aimed at government agencies

 The announcement came as the Kremlin is increasingly coming under scrutiny in the United States and elsewhere – not just over the SolarWinds hack, which Moscow denies carrying out – but also over allegations that Russia knowingly harbours ransom-seeking cybercriminals.

-The report also mentioned that hackers had used the cloud storage facilities of Russia’s leading technology firms, Yandex and Mail.ru, to help exfiltrate data.
+The report also mentioned that hackers had used the cloud storage facilities of Russia's leading technology firms, Yandex (YNDX.O) and Mail.ru (MAILRq.L), to help exfiltrate data.

 Our Standards: The Thomson Reuters Trust Principles.